PanchalShubham/iith-aims-time-table-generator/README.md

 # iith-aims-time-table-generator

-This is a vanilla JS script which will help you in generating your time table from registration page in AIMS.
+This is a vanilla JS script which will help you in generating your time table from `registration page in AIMS`.

 This script generates time table and opens it in new window which can be downloaded as pdf using `Ctrl + P`.

 ## How to use

-1. Login on AIMS and open the courses registration page.
+1. Login on AIMS and open the courses registration page (prefer Google Chrome).
 2. Open the web console (use the table below for keyboard shortcuts).
 3. Paste the contents of `time-table-generator.js` on the console and hit `Enter`
 4. You should be able to see your time table for registered courses in a new window.
 This might take a while.